febus982/mkdocs-macros-adr-summary/README.md

 This is a macro plugin to generates summaries from a list of a ADR documents in a directory.

+The single ADR documents file names have to respect this format: `0000-my-decision-title.md`

+* start with 4 digits followed by the character `-`
+* the rest of the file name can contain only letters, numbers, dashes and underscores (`[A-Za-z0-9_-]` regex)
+* end with the `.md` extension

 Examples and documentation can be found [here](https://febus982.github.io/mkdocs-macros-adr-summary)

 The package should be stable enough for daily use.
 I'll release 1.0.0, and switch to semantic version,